bootcampyoussef/mle-batch-and-streaming-predictions/01-setup-mlflow-server.md

 1. In GCP go to Compute Engine
 2. Click on Create Instance
-3. Give it a name: `mlflow-tracking-server` (has to be unique)
+3. Machine configuration: Name:`mlflow-tracking-server` (has to be unique)
-4. Region: `eu-west3 (Frankfurt)`
+4. Region: `europe-west3 (Frankfurt)`
-5. Zone: `eu-west3-c`
+5. Zone: `europe-west3-c`
 6. Machine type: `e2-medium (2 vCPUs, 4 GB memory)`
-7. Boot disk change the following settings:
+7. OS and Storage:
-    - OS image: `Ubuntu 20.04 LTS`
+    - OS image: `Ubuntu 22.04 LTS (x86/64)`
     - Size (GB): `10 GB`
     - Boot disk type: `Standard persistent disk`
       ![boot disk](./images/bootdisk.png)
+7. Networking: Network tags: `mlflow-tracking-server`
-7. Access Scopes: `Allow full access to all Cloud APIs` (normally you would set it more fine-grained, but for this tutorial we will allow full access)
+8. Security: `Allow full access to all Cloud APIs` (normally you would set it more fine-grained, but for this tutorial we will allow full access)
-8. Advanced options:
-    - Networking: network tags: `mlflow-tracking-server`

 9. Click on Create

 ![compute engine](./images/vm-networking.png)